404oops/Moncord/README.md

 # Moncord

+> Warning: This project is vibecoded, but all code was screened, and the screening established that there's nothing harmful about this program, as it's pragmatically impossible for it to screw with your system.
+If you, for some reason, experience any faults, like missing disks or feature requests, drop an issue.
+This is nothing more than a quick project made for my server.

 Moncord is a containerized system monitor that gathers host CPU, memory, uptime, and disk statistics before sending templated updates to a Discord webhook.
 Ships with hourly heartbeats, startup/shutdown alerts, and cron-configurable scheduling.

 ## Features